hanabi/hanabi.github.io/Reference.md

 ### The Anxiety Play (Forcing a Locked Player to Play)

 * Sometimes, someone with a *Locked Hand* has a playable card, but they do not know that they can play it yet.
 Re-cluing the card would signal this, but that would waste a clue and not be very efficient.
 * A better way to signal this information is to deliberately leave them at 0 clues.
 By convention, this means that one of their cards is actually playable.
+The player should play the card in their hand that is most likely to be playable.
 If there is more than one option, then they should know that the left-most is playable.
 (This follows from *Left-Most Playable Principle*.)
 * This is called an *Anxiety Play* because you are putting the *Locked* player in a "do or die" situation.

 ### Clues Given While at 8 Clues & The 8 Clue Save (Severity 4 Stalling)